ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

   - rules: []
     amount: -1
 ```
 The Beat and Count rules both require a list of scopes.
 This list accepts addresses towards other parts of the mission order.
-Addresses can look differently depending on the object that uses them.

-The basic structure of an address is `<Campaign>/<Layout>/<Mission>`, where `<Campaign>` and `<Layout>` are the definition names (not `display_names`!) of a campaign and a layout within that campaign, and `<Mission>` is the index of a mission slot in that layout.
+The basic form of an address is `<Campaign>/<Layout>/<Mission>`, where `<Campaign>` and `<Layout>` are the definition names (not `display_names`!) of a campaign and a layout within that campaign, and `<Mission>` is the index of a mission slot in that layout.
 The indices of mission slots are determined by the layout's type.

 If you don't want to point all the way down to a mission slot, you can omit the later parts. `<Campaign>` and `<Campaign>/<Layout>` are valid addresses, and will point to the entire specified campaign or layout.

-In layouts and missions it is also allowed to omit the earlier parts, so a layout can use `<Layout>/<Mission>`, and a mission can additionally use `<Mission>`.
-In these cases the omitted parts are assumed to be the containing campaign and layout.
-In combination with the previous paragraph, layouts and missions can also use `<Layout>` to require beating a layout from the same campaign.
+Futhermore, you can generically refer to the parent of an object using `..`, so if you are creating entry rules for a given layout and want to point at a different `<Layout>` in the same `<Campaign>`, the following are identical:
+- `../<Layout>`
+- `<Campaign>/<Layout>`

+You can also chain these, so for a given mission `../..` will point to its parent campaign.

+Lastly, you can point to the whole mission order via `<Campaign>/..` (or the equivalent number of `..`s from a given layer), but this is only supported for Count rules and not Beat rules.

-Note that if you have a campaign-less layout, you will not require a `<Campaign>` part to find it.
+Note that if you have a campaign-less layout, you will not require a `<Campaign>` part to find it, and `..` will skip the campaign layer.

 Below are examples of the available entry rules:
 ```yaml